-I can’t believe it’s almost 2015!
+I can’t believe it’s almost the new year!
 Wishing you all a happy and healthy new year filled with many blessings.
 In addition to my family, friends and health, here are a few things I’m feeling gratitude for this sparkly evening …

 1. I suppose it goes without saying, but I am immensely grateful for the animals I’ve encountered in my life and the ones that have walked gently by my side.
 Here’s a wonderful article from One Green Planet that lists 10 beautiful life lessons we can learn from animals.
 I agree with all of these lessons; #1 (compassion) and #3 (live for today), especially, are important elements of my Reiki work with animals.
 Read the full article here for all 10 life lessons.